 I’m a PhD candidate at the School of Interactive Arts and Technology at Simon Fraser University where I also work at the Vancouver Institute for Visual Analytics.
-I design and build interactive visualization tools for complex analysis and provide training in visual analytics.
-My supervisory committee includes Lyn Bartram, Pascal Haegeli and Wolfgang Stuerzlinger.
+I design and build interactive data interfaces and provide training in visual analytics.
+My supervisory committee includes Lyn Bartram, Pascal Haegeli, and Wolfgang Stuerzlinger.

-I wear another hat as a visual analytics practitioner and educator serving clients across a variety of domains such as healthcare, academic research, manufacturing, retail distribution, public art, and public risk communication among others.
-I love learning about the world my clients work in, and I'm equally passionate about discovering the ways that interactive visualizations can give them a fresh perspective on the challenges they face.
+I am also a visual analytics practitioner and educator, serving clients across a variety of domains such as healthcare, academic research, manufacturing, retail distribution, public art, and public risk communication.
+I love learning about the unique worlds my clients inahbit, and I'm equally passionate about discovering the ways that interactive visualizations can give them a fresh perspective on the challenges they face.